BAE-JI-WANG/bsp-user-manual/source/devops/en/user-guide-devops-en.md

 ##	Executing Build & Deploy

-1. Select build configuration and Deploy Type, and proceed with deploy.
+###  Select build configuration and Deploy Type, and proceed with deploy

 Click “Create New” to create Branch at Source Repository and deploy the relevant Branch.
 ![][devops_017]

-2. You can check the build log in Execute Result.
+###  You can check the build log in Execute Result

 ![][devops_018]

-3. Executing Deploy.
+###  Executing Deploy

 1. Enter the service & development phase, build configuration, deploy source, sonar analysis, etc.
 2. You can analyze Sonarqube source with Run Sonar.
 Extra time to analyze and to execute may be required according to the Source amount.
 3. You can deploy concurrently or sequentially to the target server by setting the deploy type.
     ![][devops_019]

 --------------------------------------------------------------------------------